26 Better Money Habits for Saving, Budgeting, and Increasing Your Income

 The fact of the matter is that this old cliche is only "mostly" true.
 A recent Cambridge University study shows that money can indeed buy happiness.
 At least up until a certain point.

-The break point is when money is no longer a major issue causing problems in peoples lives.
-Below this financial level increased money does increase happiness.
+The break point is when money habits are no longer a major issue causing problems in peoples lives.
+Below this financial level increased money does indeed increase happiness.
 Generally this number is set at around $50,000 dollars a year, but with improved money management the number can be lower.

 When it comes to money and happiness all we need to do is ensure that money is not the everyday problem it can sometimes be for those with lower income levels.